Who Is Rafael Nadal?

 Partner Xisca Perelló

-Nadal has been dating girlfriend Xisca Perello since 2005.
+Nadal has been dating girlfriend Xisca Perello since 2005 and revealed that they became engaged in January 2019.
 She serves on the RafaNadal Foundation as a project director.

 Tennis Career: Grand Slams and Other Wins